NourhanKhaled285/EventPlanner_System/README.md

 Using crystal reports to create reports with:

-   1. Grouped columns / Summarized columns/ Formulas / Labels to enhance design and readability
+   1. Grouped columns / Summarized columns/ Formulas / Labels to enhance design and readability.

-   2. Parameters with different data types
+   2. Parameters with different data types.